deleteme/retry-async/README.md

    - If it's a function, it calculates the delay based on the number of retries and the initial delay.
 4. If `abortSignal` is provided and aborted, the retry process is canceled immediately.
 5. If `timeout` is provided, the retry process will reject with a `TimeoutError` if the total time exceeds the specified duration.
-6. The `onRetry` callback is invoked after each failed attempt, providing details about the retry.
+6. The `onBeforeRetry` callback is invoked after each failed attempt, providing details about the retry.

 #### Examples